the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

   * Answer: Usually it's the other way arround that `concat()` on an array is used to concatenate two arrays.
 However, as we have seen in this section, it's also possible to concat only one primitive value.

 ## Destructuring Assignment

+You have learned lots about programming principles, how to write actual code, and most importantly how to use functions in JavaScript.
+For the next sections, we will back-pedal a bit and learn about modern JavaScript utilities that will help you to work with arrays and objects that we neglected a bit over the last sections.

 The **destructuring assigment** is used in modern JavaScript and helps you to read from arrays and objects more efficiently.
 We will start of with an example which illustrates why the destructring assigment reshaped how we write concise JavaScript: